 TestInsane Technologies has created a repository of software testing mind maps.
 A mind map is a diagram used to visually organize information.
 It is often created around a single concept to which associated representations of ideas such as images, words and parts of words are added.
 Major ideas are connected directly to the central concept, and other ideas branch out from those.

 One of the current theory about testing is that programmers take care of the unit tests and QA people manage the higher levels of the testing pyramid.
 In his blog post, Kenny Cruden discusses the fact that this theoretical approach can work in practice.

 It’s commonly said that Test Automation means you need less testers on the team, it speeds up the testing process and allows more time for Exploratory Testing.
 In this talk Richard shares his critique of these common outcomes by calling upon his experiences of working in and managing teams where Automation has played a crucial part in the testing approach and has been used to great effect; but hasn’t resulted in the above outcomes.

 Software testing is an activity that has often been placed at the end of the software development life cycle, something that you did if there were some time left before the project deadline.
 In his book ” Scrum Shortcuts without Cutting Corners”, Ilan Goldstein explains that the software testers should be active since the beginning of the project.

-  It is not always easy to have management responsibilities in software development when you come from a technical position.
+It is not always easy to have management responsibilities in software development and software testing when you come from a technical position.
 This is also true in software testing.
-In this article, Mark Garzone shares some tips on how to be a better test leader or test manager.
+In this article, Mark Garzone shares some tips on how to be a better software testing team lead or test manager.

 As software development companies grow, it becomes more important to have a formal quality assurance (QA) process.
 In this article, Veronika Olshevskaya discusses six mistakes that you might do when you setup your QA department and suggests solutions to avoid making them.